andreyka26-git/live.andreyka26-git.github.io/_posts/2024-05-04-promotion-process-at-microsoft-faang.md

 The interview process in FAANG is pretty hard to pass, and hard to prepare compared to outsource companies.
 I had interviews at Microsoft and at Amazon, and they are pretty similar.

-The main part of the interview is called the “interview loop”.
+The main part of the interview is called the "interview loop".
 This is a bunch of interviews (4-5) that are coming one by one during the day.
-Before it you most probably will solve some easy “leetcode” questions online, and maybe 1 pre screening interview with the hiring manager.
+Before it you most probably will solve some easy "leetcode" questions online, and maybe 1 pre screening interview with the hiring manager.

-The hardest part is this interview loop, because it consists of the “leetcode” question, system design, OOP and behavioral questions.
+The hardest part is this interview loop, because it consists of the "leetcode" question, system design, OOP and behavioral questions.
 For me it took about 2-3 months of preparation.

 ## Outsource companies interview

 In outsource companies the interview process is quite different.

 Usually it is just 1, maximum 2 interviews.
-Mostly it consists of “knowledge checking” questions.
+Mostly it consists of "knowledge checking" questions.
 Basically, during 1-2 hours the interviewer asks you questions from different areas: databases & storages, networking, TCP/IP stack, testing, SDLC, algorithms & DS (theory only), design principles.
 Since I was .NET software engineer the biggest chunk of questions was addressed to .NET / C# internals: async/await, multithreading, GC, etc.

 I almost never had algorithms coding part as in FAANG companies, or just at least coding part as well as system design, even for Senior positions.
-I personally think there is pretty big inflation of titles in outstuf/outsource companies, but it is not a topic for today.
+I personally think there is pretty big inflation of titles in outsource companies, but it is not a topic for today.

 ## Outsource companies promotions